 - Look for high-rise leggings and trousers.
 High-waisted bottoms support the pelvic floor muscles and compress the abdomen, which may actually reduce urges in people with bladder weakness.
 High-rise trousers also put less pressure on the bladder, which makes them an excellent choice overall.

 - Consider adaptive clothing, especially if you have other special needs.
 As the name suggests, adaptive clothing adapts to the wearer’s needs.
-For individuals with bladder weakness, brands like Tommy Hilfiger and 4Ward Clothing make comfortable, stylish pants designed for stress-free dressing and easy removal.
+For individuals with bladder weakness, there are many stylish pants designed for stress-free dressing and easy removal.

 - Choose products that look and feel like normal underwear.
 Whether you use pads or absorbent underwear for bladder weakness, products that blend seamlessly with your underwear will always prevail.
 Try iD Light or iD for Men for discreet protection against minor leaks.
 If you have heavier bladder weakness, or if you prefer using absorbent underwear, look to iD Intime for confidence and comfort with a cottony, real-underwear feel.